rook/rook/CONTRIBUTING.md

 - Make sure all tests pass, and add any new tests as appropriate.
 - Submit a pull request to the original repository.

+For detailed contribution instructions, refer to the [development flow](Documentation/development-flow.md).

 ## Coding Style

 Rook projects are written in golang and follows the style guidelines dictated by